 Erika was born and raised in Grand Rapids, Michigan and earned a B.S. in biology at Ferris State University in Big Rapids, MI in 2008.
 After graduation she worked as a field technician, traveling and conducting wildlife research in Michigan, Pennsylvania, Oregon, Washington, California, Nebraska, Maine, Texas and Alabama.
 During this time she developed a love for avian research and bird banding and banded over 10,000 birds of 160 species.
 Her most memorable banding experience was working at a banding station on Great Duck Island off the coast of Acadia National Park in Maine, catching songbirds during their fall migration.

 In 2014 Erika completed a Master's Degree in avian ecology at the University of Illinois in Champaign-Urbana.
 Her research focused on movement dynamics and habitat selection of songbirds during the post-breeding season.
-Upon completion of her M.S. degree, Erika worked for the US Forest Service in Michigan, the Army in Georgia and now works on the island of Oahu, studying non-native bird impacts on native Hawaiian forests.
+Upon completion of her M.S. degree, Erika worked for the US Forest Service in Michigan and the Army Conservation Branch in Georgia, working with threatened/endangered species.
+In 2015, she worked for the University of New Hampshire on Oahu managing a research project studying the impacts non-native bird species have on native Hawaiian forests.